The Discrete Langevin Machine: Bridging the Gap Between Thermodynamic and Neuromorphic Systems: Neuromorphic Hardware System

 The spikey neuromorphic system of the BrainScaleS project emulates spiking neural networks with physical models of neurons and synapses implemented in mixed-signal microelectronics~\cite{Schemmel,Petrovici2016}.
 With the help of Poisson-driven leaky integrate-and-fire (LIF) neurons, it is possible to obtain stochastic inference with deterministic spiking neurons.
 The dynamics of the free membrane potential $u_\textnormal{eff}(t)$ of a neuron can be approximated in the high-conductance state by an Ornstein-Uhlenbeck process,

 In \eq{eq:closedform}, $\theta$ determines the strength of the attractive force towards the mean value $\mu=\mu^\textnormal{leak}+\mu^\textnormal{average noise}$.
-The mean value consists of some leak potential and an additional averaged noise contribution. $\sigma$ depends on the contribution from the Poisson background.
+The mean value consists of some leak potential and an additional averaged noise contribution.
+The parameter $\sigma$ depends on the contribution of the Poisson background.

 Inspired by a biological neuron~\cite{Petrovici2016b}, the neuron emits a spike when the membrane potential exceeds a certain threshold $\vartheta$.
 It is active and is reset to $\varrho$ for a refractory time $\tau_\textnormal{ref}$ afterwards, where the neuron is considered as inactive.
 This is also sketched in Figure~\ref{fig:membraneevolution}.
 One has to distinguish between the effective membrane potential $u_\textnormal{eff}(t)$ (red curve), which is unaffected by the spiking dynamics, and the real membrane potential $u(t)$ (blue curve).
 As in~\cite{Petrovici2016}, it is assumed that the convergence of $u(t)$ from $\varrho$ to $u_\textnormal{eff}(t)$ takes place in a negligible time after the finite refractory time has elapsed.